Energy growth for systems of coupled oscillators with partial damping: Introduction

 (c) {\em Energy cascade in turbulence.} In mathematical terms, the problem is to understand how the energy introduced at large scales is transferred to the smaller scales in Hamiltonian PDEs.
 This problem has certain similarities to the previous problems as it can be reduced to a system of interacting ODEs after passing to the Fourier basis.
 We refer the readers to \cite{CKSTT, EGK16, PT-Quant} for more information on this subject.

 The difficulty of the transfer problems comes from the complex interaction network of multi-particle systems (cf. \cite{Lan}).
 A simpler situation appears in the rarified regime where each particle interacts during long time intervals only with a fixed small collection of other particles.
 In an effort to understand such systems, several authors considered local equilibria for a small number of particles subjected to forcing and dissipation (see, e.g., \cite{CEHRB, HM09, HM19} and references therein).
+We note that even in the case of systems without forcing, the rate of convergence to equilibrium is not completely understood, see \cite{DLS24} and references therein for a detailed discussion.

 In the present paper, we also deal with a simple system of this form.
 Namely, we consider two one-degree-of-freedom particles interacting via a bounded potential.
 In addition, we suppose that each particle gains energy via stochastic forcing that is modeled by white noise.
 The energy dissipation is modeled by friction.
 We suppose that only one of the particles is subject to dissipation.
 The question is whether the energy exchange between the particles is strong enough to transfer the excess energy to the particle with the friction and eventually remove it from the system so as to ensure that the total energy of the system does not grow on average.
 This turns out not to be the case for the system we consider.
 The mechanism is the following.
-The first particle loses energy quickly due to friction, so most of the time it has much smaller energy than the second particle.
-When the second particle has high energy, the relative change in energy is small and so it can be studied using perturbative methods.
+One particle loses energy quickly due to friction, so most of the time it has much smaller energy than the other particle.
+When the other particle has high energy, the relative change in energy is small and so it can be studied using perturbative methods.
 If we neglect the interaction as well as the forcing, then the motion of the second particle is integrable, and so we can average the interaction along the orbit of the unperturbed system.
 The averaged interaction vanishes due to the Hamiltonian nature of the two-particle system.
 This ensures that the energy exchange is too slow at large energies to keep the total energy of the system finite.

 Let us now describe our model more precisely.
-Let $V$ be a twice continuously differentiable function on $\mathbb S^1$ and $H$ be defined as
+Let $V$ be a twice continuously differentiable function on $\mathbb T^2$ and $H$ be defined as

-Consider the two-particle Hamiltonian system in $\mathbb R^2\times\mathbb T^2$, subject to stochastic forcing and energy dissipation: where $W_t^1$ and $W_t^2$ are two independent Brownian motions.